Pezebuike/Azure-Traffic-Manager/AZTM.md

 To do network layer load balancing, review Load Balancer.

 Your end-to-end scenarios may benefit from combining these solutions as needed.

+# Azure Traffic Manager Profiles

+Azure Traffic Manager is a DNS-based traffic load balancer.
+This service allows you to distribute traffic to your public facing applications across the global Azure regions.
+Traffic Manager also provides your public endpoints with high availability and quick responsiveness.

+Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
+Traffic manager also provides health monitoring for every endpoint.
+The endpoint can be any Internet-facing service hosted inside or outside of Azure.

 ## Advantages of Azure Traffic Manager